jodogne/atomit/Documentation/Concepts.md

 Backends are also responsible for assigning quotas to their time series in order to **recycle space** by removing oldest messages as new messages are appended.
-These quotas are expressed as the maximum number of messages in the time series, and as the maxmimum total size of the values of the messages in the time series.
+These quotas are expressed as the maximum number of messages in the time series, and as the maximum total size of the values of the messages in the time series.

-One single Atom-IT server can manage several backends at once, each of them storing several time series.
-This is illustrated in the following
+One single Atom-IT server can manage several backends at once, each of them storing several time series in different places.
+This is illustrated in the following figure:
-figure:

 <pre>
                                                        +---------------+